Hritesh1001/Sorting-Algorithm-Visualizer/README.md

 - Descending

 ## How To Run ❓
-#### Prerequisite - Install PyGame.
-In the Command Prompt, run `pip install pygame` command to install PyGame.
 **Respected Viewer, this application is completely safe for your computer and does not contains anything that could cause damage to your system in any of the ways.
 I had to tell you this because when you will download or run the application(.exe file) on your system, you might get some warnings.
 It is a kind request to ignore all of them.**